gwaramadze/falguard/README.rst

 Usage
 -----
-Instantiate Validator with the path to OpenAPI specification...
+Instantiate Validator with the path to OpenAPI specification (both json and yaml are supported)...

 .. code:: python